Office Hours

 Eviction Defense & Prevention

-If you’ve received an eviction notice or are worried your landlord may try to remove you from your home, we may be able to help with:
+If you’ve received an eviction notice or believe your landlord may try to remove you from your home, eviction legal aid may help you understand your options.

 • Reviewing the eviction notice or claim